From a Basement on the Hill

 From a Basement on the Hill is the sixth and final studio album by the American singer-songwriter Elliott Smith.
-Recorded from 2000 to 2003, and faced with multiple delays due to Smith's personal problems that resulted in his death, it was released posthumously in the UK and Europe on Domino on October 18, 2004, and in the US the following day on October 19, 2004, through record label Anti-, almost a year after his death.
+Recorded from 2000 to 2003, and faced with multiple delays due to Smith's personal problems leading up to his death, it was released posthumously in the UK and Europe on Domino on October 18, 2004, and in the US the following day on October 19, 2004, through record label Anti-, almost a year after his death.

 The album was initially planned as a double album, and was incomplete at the time of Smith's death.
 Many of the songs Smith intended for the album remained unfinished, in some cases lacking only vocals.
 Smith's family hired his former producer Rob Schnapf and ex-girlfriend Joanna Bolme to sort through and finish the batch of over thirty songs that were recorded for the album, although the estate retained final decision on which tracks to include.

+From a Basement on the Hill became Smith's highest-charting album in the US and was praised by critics, with reviewers complimenting the album's attempts to expand Smith's sound, such as the incorporation of instrumental passages, as well as heavier, guitar-based material.
 Many of the songs reference Smith's struggles with drug addiction and depression.
-His cause of death is officially unknown, as the coroner's report remarks that some aspects pointed to suicide and some to murder.
-The official nature of the case and statements from close friends state that his death is still under speculation.
-It has not been investigated further.

-From a Basement on the Hill became Smith's highest-charting album in the US and was praised by critics, with reviewers complimenting the album's attempts to expand Smith's sound, such as the incorporation of instrumental passages, as well as heavier, guitar-based material.

 Background

-On October 21, 2003, Elliott Smith died of two stab wounds to the chest, presumed by many to be self-inflicted, following a heated argument at the Los Angeles home he shared with his girlfriend, Jennifer Chiba.
-The coroner's determination, however, was that the mode of death was undetermined and raised the possibility of homicide.
+On October 21, 2003, Elliott Smith died of two stab wounds to the chest following an argument with his girlfriend, Jennifer Chiba.
+The coroner reviewing Smith's death did not present conclusive evidence for or against homicide.

-Smith battled addiction and mental illness for most of his life, although he was sober in his final days, seeking treatment at the Neurotransmitter Restoration Center in Beverly Hills and even giving up alcohol, caffeine, red meat, refined sugars and most of his prescribed psychiatric medications on his 34th birthday.
-Smith took to sobriety with the same intensity with which he took to intoxication, and he found himself suddenly face-to-face with a lifetime of depression and unmanaged emotional trauma.
+Smith experienced addiction and mental illness for much of his career, though he was sober in his final days, seeking treatment at the Neurotransmitter Restoration Center in Beverly Hills.
+Smith's sudden, self-imposed sobriety was stressful, and was followed by a more intense fixation on his own psychological trauma.